Community grieves two Berkeley High grads killed in fatal crash

 This spring, Lewis had started coaching softball for Albany High School.
 “It was a proud moment for me, watching her go out there and encourage her kids,” Racklin said.
 Throughout the past year, Lewis also coached a handful of middle-school-aged softball players.

 “All these girls had a stellar role model to look up to in Dixie; they’ve each lost a powerful mentor,” Dale Rose, whose 12-year-old daughter was coached by Lewis, wrote in an email.
-“Many people are losing a fantastic coach and mentor the younger generation of the East Bay,” said friend and teammate Sydney Taylor.
+“Many people are losing a fantastic coach and mentor to the younger generation of the East Bay,” said friend and teammate Sydney Taylor.

-Friends remembered Lewis as uniquely generous and mature beyond her years, welcoming friends into her home for extended stays when they were going through a hard time and setting aside her own needs to help others.
+Friends remembered Lewis as generous and mature beyond her years, welcoming friends into her home for extended stays when they were going through a hard time and setting aside her own needs to help others.

 “She was like a role model to me even though we’re the same age,” said Indigo Carlson, who spent two months living with Lewis in Laguna Beach this fall when Carlson was struggling with mental health.
 “She just did everything she could to make me feel so happy.
 She put her own troubles and dilemmas aside and was just completely there for me.”